- Introduction

 The top five reasons why people choose to get a private mortgage:

-- Lenient Approval Criteria—While the majority of other loan providers will look at a borrower’s credit score, employment, the majority of private lenders will strictly consider the equity in the property.
-Most people who use private lenders have already been rejected by banks, credit unions, and trust companies.
+- Lenient Approval Criteria—While the majority of other loan providers will look at a borrower’s credit score, and employment, the majority of private lenders will strictly consider the equity in the property.
+Banks, credit unions, and trust companies have already rejected most people who use private lenders.
 Borrowers that use private lending companies accept that the high chance of approval comes with higher rates and fees.

 - Large Loan Amounts—While credit cards and personal loans can be the easiest kind of loan to get, the amounts you can borrow typically cannot exceed $30,000.
 Private lender mortgages are secured against real estate, so lenders can comfortably lend amounts well in excess of $30,000.